 Friday, June 18 — Nicosia

-Visit the Agios Lazaros churhc and the Castle of Larnaca
+Visit the Agios Lazaros church and the Castle of Larnaca

-Dinner at Piatsa Gourounaki (which translated as the place where little piglets meet and greetzincluding).
-We ordered a mbougiournti with mboukovo (Roast feta cheese with tomatoe, spicy peppers and gouda cheese), chicken kebob, lamb kebab, olives,
+We have dinner at Piatsa Gourounaki (which translates to the place where little pigs/piglets meet).
+We ordered a mbougiournti with mboukovo (Roast feta cheese with tomatoe, spicy peppers and gouda cheese), chicken kebob, lamb kebab, olives

 Sunday, June 20 — Lofou